richban/pcpp-2017/exams/pcpp-2017/UnionFind/ANSWERS.md

 ### 4.2
 * Give an example program using this data structure and a schedule that deadlocks.

-Thread A comes and acquires the lock at index 7 and between acquireing the second lock at index 10 B thread is scheduled and acquires the lock at index 10, therefore 10 is locked and thread A cannot progress, and either B because it's trying to acquire the lock at index 7 that is being hold by thread A. Thus they're trying to acquiring the same lock and are in dedlock now.
+Thread A comes and acquires the lock at index 7 and between acquiring the second lock at index 10 B thread is scheduled and acquires the lock at index 10, therefore 10 is locked and thread A cannot progress, and either B because it's trying to acquire the lock at index 7 that is being hold by thread A. Thus they're trying to acquiring the same lock and are in dedlock now.

 ```
 synchronized (nodes[rx]) {